bracki/cukeup/status_quo/01_status_quo.md

 * How we previously handled our stuff

-!SLIDE bullets
+!SLIDE bullets incremental
-## Acceptance criteria tracked in various Excel Sheets
+# Acceptance criteria tracked in various Excel Sheets

 * Manually executed by the whole team
 * Ending up in "test fests", possibly going on for a couple of days